darKKnight14110/RL-TradeStrat/README.md

 - Realistic with inclusion of trading costs and risk management

 From timing single-stock trades to balancing portfolios across assets, this repository showcases how reinforcement learning can drive **next-generation investment systems**.

+> 🔍 Inspired by the O'Reilly book *Machine Learning and Data Science Blueprints for Finance*.